 New Hampton is extremely excited about the future contributions from six of the team’s newer members.
 Amanda DeAngelis ’20 joins the squad from Londonderry, NH and will play as a swing four player.
 Her ability to score at all three levels will make her a significant threat.
 Sydney Noyes ’19 will contribute as the team’s primary post and will be a significant rebounder and defender for the Huskies.
 An incoming freshman duo, Lexi Kesselring ’21 and Seraphina Hodgson ’21 will see significant minutes in their debut season with the Huskies.
 The final additions to the squad will be Maryellen Leach ’19 in the front court and Hannah Hibbert ’20 in the back court.
 Both will carry over interdisciplinary skills to contribute this upcoming season.

 A native of South Florida, Brett attended Tulane University on a full-athletic scholarship for basketball.
-During her four years at Tulane, Brett became the third basketball player in Tulane history (male or female) to score at least 1,000 points and pull down at least 1,000 rebounds in her career; she also set the all-time school record for defensive rebounds, while placing second in the record book for both total rebounds and blocked shots.
+During her four years at Tulane, Brett became the third basketball player in Tulane history (male or female) to score at least 1,000 points and pull down at least 1,000 rebounds in her career; she also set the all-time school record for defensive rebounds, while placing second in the record book for both total rebounds in a career and career blocked shots.
 Brett participated in one NCAA tournament and two WNIT tournaments during her time at Tulane.